 3. Retail and Consumer market

-With over 50% of Gambia population between the ages of 15-55, Gambia’s youthful market is yet another opportunity to serve the retail market.
+With over 50% of the Gambia population between the ages of 15-55, Gambia’s youthful market is yet another opportunity to serve the retail market.
 Most retail shops specialize in groceries, household and electrical appliances with no proper parking space for customers.
 Apart from the support of Julabaa store, most of the retail stores in the Gambia has no website to sell their stocks online.

-Mall of Gambia and Kairaba Shopping Centre are few of the biggest shops in town, but there’s still a lot of room in Gambia’s retail market.
+Mall of Gambia and Kairaba Shopping Centre are a few of the biggest shops in town, but there’s still a lot of room in Gambia’s retail market.
 You will probably understand me when you visit Shoprite in Lagos or Accra Mall in Ghana.

 As at the time of writing this article, Sahel Invest is developing Senegambia Industrial Estate and Business Park.
 We hope that will come to our aid.